 P21 – Balancing Statement – an employee can request a statement of earning and tax for the year from Revenue.

-P30 – Monthly or Quarterly Return of PAYE and PRSI by Employer to the Collector General due by the 14th of the month following the deduction from employees.
+P30 – Monthly or Quarterly Return of PAYE, PRSI, USC and LPT by Employer to the Collector General due by the 14th of the month following the deduction from employees.